-The City posts copies of the current Annual Report, draft SWMPP, current SWMPP and the NPDES permit on the City's website.
-The documents will be updated on the website as they are approved by the city council and/or submitted to ADEM.
+The City has posted copies of the current Annual Report, draft SWMPP, current SWMPP and the NPDES permit on the City's website.
+These documents will routinely get updated on the website whenever new ones are approved by the city council and/or submitted to ADEM.